NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/offline-storage.md

 The `@nmfs-radfish/react-radfish` package exposes the an `OfflineStorageWrapper` component that creates a storage model available to that React context.

+## **`useOfflineStorage` Hooks API**

 You can then use the `useOfflineStorage` hook to interact directly with the storage model.

-## **`useOfflineStorage` Hooks API**

-The `useOfflineStorage` hook returns an object with the following methods:
+The hook returns an object with the following methods:

 ### `createOfflineData`